Tahni Froudist - Chair

 "I grew up in a small town where going to the theatre meant being opened up to whole new worlds and possibilities.
 This potential impact is still my driving motivation, just with more questions attached: whose and what stories are we telling and who are they relevant to?
 What do they say about our national psyche?
 In a way touring is the coalface of our industry – where it really matters, or doesn’t matter at all, depending on what kind of a job we do."

 Joining the Arts on Tour team in 2015, Sara is an Arts Administrator with a broad range of industry experience and a love of the performing arts.
-Before AOT she worked at the City Recital Hall with a range of artists and companies on the planning and delivery of productions, concerts and events, and she continues to work at the Sydney Opera House as a Theatre Manager.
+Before AOT she worked at the City Recital Hall with a range of artists and companies on the planning and delivery of productions, concerts and events.
 With a background in visual arts, Sara has also worked in the visual arts sector for festivals, galleries and site-specific projects.

 Patrick has worked for the better part of a decade as a freelance theatre artist with a particular passion for queer, political, devised, musical and documentary theatre.
 He has directed, performed, production/company/stage managed, sound designed, composed and been an artistic associate for companies including PYT Fairfield, Force Majeure, Performance Space, Sydney Opera House, ATYP, Contemporary Asian Australian Performance, Little Triangle, Red Line Productions and New Theatre.
 He has also created and produced his own work.
 Before studying theatre-making and performance, Patrick first trained at the Sydney Conservatorium of Music, graduating with Honours.